-MISS HAYDEN and LIL' MISS HAYDEN are different than any other charter vessels operating in Southwest Florida in that they are built of Naval Grade Aluminum Alloy Materials.
+MISS HAYDEN and The Iron Maiden are different than any other fishing charter vessels operating in Southwest Florida in that they are built of Naval Grade Aluminum Alloy Materials.
 Welded Metal Construction is the Strongest and Safest method of boat construction!

 The construction feature Our Charter Boats have in Common with the vessels operated by USCG and US NAVY is the heavy duty WELDED ALUMINUM construction and advanced computer aided design.
 Another similarity not to be overlooked is that our vessels are purpose built, meaning they were both designed by Captain Frank from the ground up for the specific charter fishing task they are utilized for, we don't use generic, poorly designed and built "off the car lot" type vessels, like many charter services.